 - Fights malignancy

-- Ability to fight infections strengthens
+- The ability to fight infections strengthens

 - Lowers blood pressure